disruptive-technologies/python-client/docs/resources/device/device.rst

 Device
 ======
 The Device resource can be used to interact with `Sensors and Cloud Connectors <https://developer.disruptive-technologies.com/docs/devices>`_, together referred to as devices.
-Various actions can be performed by using the included API Methods.
+Various tasks can be performed by using the API Methods included in the class.

 - :ref:`get_device() <get_device>`
 - :ref:`list_device() <list_devices>`